symbol/symbol-docs/source/concepts/receipt.rst

     :delim: ;

     0x4831; LockHash_Created; :ref:`BalanceDebit <balance-transfer-receipt>`; The lockhash  sender, mosaicId and amount locked.
 It is recorded when a valid :ref:`HashLockTransaction <hash-lock-transaction>` is announced.
     0x4822; LockHash_Completed; :ref:`BalanceCredit <balance-change-receipt>`; The haslock sender, mosaicId and amount locked that is returned.
-It is recorded when an aggregate transaction related with the hash completes.
+It is recorded when an aggregate bonded transaction linked to the hash completes.
     0x4823; LockHash_Expired; :ref:`BalanceCredit <balance-change-receipt>`; The account receiving the locked mosaic, the mosaicId and the amount.
-It is recorded when a lock hash expired.
+It is recorded when a lock hash expires.

 SecretLock receipts
 ===================